 Learn more about tumor grade.

-The National Academy of Sciences released the report, Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis in 2013.
-Susan G. Komen® was one of 13 organizations that sponsored this study.
+Susan G. Komen® was one of 13 organizations that sponsored the National Academy of Sciences report, Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis.

 The report identified key ways to improve quality of care: